algorand/pyteal/docs/abi.rst

 ===========

 .. warning::
     ABI support is still taking shape and is subject to backwards incompatible changes.
         * Based on feedback, the API and usage patterns are likely to change.
         * For the following use cases, feel encouraged to rely on abstractions.
 Expect a best-effort attempt to minimize backwards incompatible changes along with a migration path.

             * :any:`ABIReturnSubroutine` usage for ABI Application entry point definition.

             * :any:`Router` usage for defining how to route program invocations.
         * For general purpose :any:`Subroutine` definition usage, use at your own risk.
 Based on feedback, the API and usage patterns will change more freely and with less effort to provide migration paths.

+    For these reasons, we strongly recommend using :any:`pragma` or the :any:`Pragma` expression to pin the version of PyTeal in your source code.

 `ARC-4 <https://arc.algorand.foundation/ARCs/arc-0004>`_ introduces a set of standards that increase the interoperability of smart contracts in the Algorand ecosystem.
 This set of standards is commonly referred to as Algorand's application binary interface, or ABI.